vgeswar/fabzero/README.md

 ***3D Design & Printing***
 ------------------------------------------------
 *Our mentor instructed to us design something useful for our lab.
 So my batch consists of three members decided to design the Bit-Stand for holding the pcb milling bits.
-In this process we are using Freecad software for perform the 3D design.
+In this process we are using [**FreeCAD**](https://www.freecadweb.org/) software for perform the 3D design.
 FreeCAD is a popular open source design software for creating 3D models of real-life objects.* [*Read More...*](/md-files/3D-design.md)

 ***PCB Design & Miller Cutter***
 -----------------------------------------------------------------------------------------------------------